ahmedgu2/Sentinel-Classification/README.md

 ![alt text](images/overview.jpg "overview image")

 This project deals with the problem of classifying land use and land cover using Sentinel-2 satellite images.
-The data used to train the models is the EuroSAT dataset can be downloaded here : [EuroSAT Dataset](http://madm.dfki.de/files/sentinel/EuroSAT.zip)
+The data used to train the models is the EuroSAT dataset which can be downloaded here : [EuroSAT Dataset](http://madm.dfki.de/files/sentinel/EuroSAT.zip)

 ## References :